 As Honda has stopped making these bikes I expect the Grom to eventually become something of a collector’s item for motorcycle enthusiasts.
 It definitely serves a niche purpose in the motorbike market but everybody falls in love after giving it a ride.

 For fuel efficiency the Honda Grom is seriously impressive.
 With its little 125CC dirt bike engine riders can enjoy more than 100MPG from a single tank.
+This is definitely one of the best 125cc motorcycles out there!

 This means you can have more fun riding without having to worry about where the next gas station is.
 Due to its smaller size, both physical and in the engine, the Grom isn’t a bike most people would find suitable for commuting or daily use.